ef4/fast-sourcemap-concat/README.md

 Type: `string`

-Filename for the concatenated sourcemap.
+Filename where the concatenated source code will be written.

 If you don't specify this you must specify `mapURL` and `file`.